CUERNAVACA, A GUIDE FOR

 STUDENTS & TOURISTS

 Those traveling to Cuernavaca can now get all the information they need to plan their trip and enjoy the city and surrounding areas.
-I regret the price but Amazon takes 65 pecent of sales leaving me with only two dollars per copy.
 Careful.
-Amazon is listing used copies of the 2004 paperback edition of the guide which is out of date.
+Amazon is listing used long out-of-date copies of the previous paperback editions of the guide at outrageous prices.

 Cuernavaca is a resort city and capital of the state of Morelos 75 kilometers (50 miles) south of Mexico City.
 Its near perfect climate has attracted vacationers since the days of the Aztec emperors.
 Today its narrow streets host a strange mix of local residents, Mexican vacationers, tour bus temporaries, foreign students, international jet-setters, and Hollywood stars.
 Filming conditions are so agreeable that the Valley of Morelos has become a favorite of the U.S. film industry.
 In the 1960s Cuernavaca was discovered by North American and European students attracted by the language schools specializing in teaching Spanish to foreigners.
 Such schools have proliferated in recent years making Cuernavaca perhaps the best place in the world to study Spanish !
 Tourist sites include the 16th century Cathedral, the Palace of Cortés,the Borda gardens, a spectacular public market with multitudes of cut flowers, numerous inexpensive markets for folkloric art, and some of the most beautiful restaurants in the hemisphere.